EthanPeters96/FlavorWave/README.md

 Welcome to FlavorWave, the ultimate recipe hub for young adults!
 Discover easy, delicious recipes that make cooking fun and accessible.
 From quick weeknight dinners to impressive dishes for special occasions, FlavorWave has something for everyone.
 Join our community and start your culinary adventure today!

-## Add a link to the live site here, for Milestone 1 this will be the GitHub Pages Link from when you deployed the site.
+## Add a link to the live site here

 ## User Experience (UX)

 ### Inital Discussion

-FlavorWave is a online recipe page that is focused towards young adults who are looking to step up there cooking game from home and create easy yet tastey meals. without breaking a sweat.
+FlavorWave is a online recipe page that is focused towards young adults who are looking to step up there cooking game from home and create easy yet tasty meals. without breaking a sweat.

 ### User Stories